-In 2016 the Museum was the winner of the Cultural Tourism category at the North Coast Tourism Awards for the third consecutive year and a finalist in the NSW Tourism Awards.
+The Museum was a finalist in the 2017 NSW Tourism Awards and winner of the 2016 North Coast Tourism Awards cultural tourism category for the third consecutive year.
 The Museum also won a 2015 IMAGinE award for Our Rivers Our History http://www.oroh.com.au/

 PO Box 82 Port Macquarie NSW 2444